NAIST-SE/study-of-microsofts-github-acquisition/_posts/2018-07-17-survey-creation.md

 layout: post
 title:  "Survey Creation"
 date:   2018-07-17
-excerpt: "We will show you how we make a survey from scratch, from find inspiration to make a question, set the goal and motivation to implement it into a survey platform."
+excerpt: "From finding inspirations, goal and motivation to implement our survey."
 image: "/images/survey_cover.png"
 comments: true
 ---

-Our survey available on this link https://goo.gl/forms/xe8Y1MrvUO83rfKK2

 ## 1. Related news
 - [Microsoft Buys GitHub: The Linux Foundation’s Reaction](https://www.linuxfoundation.org/blog/microsoft-buys-github-the-linux-foundations-reaction/)
+  - There has been some evidence that the Linux Foundation reacted in a positive manner
 - [Why GitHub Can't Host the Linux Kernel Community](https://news.ycombinator.com/item?id=14972872)
 - [Linux Foundation: Microsoft's GitHub buy is a win for open source](https://www.zdnet.com/article/linux-foundation-microsofts-github-buy-is-a-win-for-open-source/)
 - [GitHub rivals gain from Microsoft acquisition but it's no mass exodus, yet](https://www.zdnet.com/article/github-rivals-gain-from-microsoft-acquisition-but-its-no-mass-exodus-yet/)

 ## 2. Goal & Motivation
 ### Goal
-How do contributors of the Linux distributions perceive Microsoft acquirement GitHub?
+Understanding how do contributors of the Linux distributions and BSD families perceive Microsoft’s acquisition of GitHub.
 ### Assumption
-- Developers are afraid of change
+- Developers are afraid of changes
 - Developers have personal preferences
 - Developers prefer the features of GitHub
 - Developers are more interested in technical aspects

 ### Target
-We target contributors of Linux distributions/kernel and BSD families because you are serious developers.
+We target contributors of Linux distributions/kernel and BSD families because they are likely to FLOSS developers, anyone cannot controlled them, so they have a thought of themselves.

 ## 3. Survey platform
 We choose [Google forms](https://docs.google.com/forms/u/0/)  as survey platform because it is all free and easy to contribute.
-However, there are many people don’t apply this survey because they do not trust Google privacy.
+However, we found later that many people don’t like Google form because of privacy concerns.